 A plumbed radiator is connected to the hot water system by way of pipework, these radiators need to be installed by a professional heating engineer.
 Plumbed radiators are usually powered by the mains water supply.
 They can be fairly noisy while operating.

-A steel panel radiator has corrugated steel panels – thus increasing the mass of the radiator and therefore the heat it gives out is increased, the more panels typically equals the more heat.
+A steel panel radiator has corrugated steel panels – thus increasing the mass of the radiator and therefore the heat it gives out is increased, the more panels typically equal more heat.
 Steel panel radiators are effectively a more efficient version of the traditional, plumbed radiator.
 They are not very aesthetically pleasing however.

 Column radiators are made up of vertical pipes, they are typically only really found within Victorian or period homes, in the same way as steel panel radiators – the more pipes they have the more heat they emit.
 They are very efficient also but require a lot of space and a fair amount of maintenance – cleaning wise.

 Designer radiators are, as the name says – designer.
-These are manufactured to be aesthetically pleasing and a modern alternative to many other styles – available in multiple different colours, shapes and sizes and with various functionalities.
+These are manufactured to be aesthetically pleasing and a modern alternative to many other styles – available in multiple different colours, shapes, and sizes and with various functionalities.

 The benefits of modern radiators are that you can choose the style to best fit the space availability and your budget.

-Perhaps the first thing to consider is where your existing pipe work is and whether or not there is a size difference between the old radiator and the new.
+Perhaps the first thing to consider is where your existing pipework is and whether or not there is a size difference between the old radiator and the new.
 If the new radiator is smaller a little extra pipework may be needed to bridge the gap, if it is larger a larger area may need to be cut out or more space freed up in other areas.

 Typically a radiator would be positioned beneath a window, this is because the cold air coming through creates better heat conduction.
 Though this view is considered a little outdated now.